Telemedica logo

 • Are you re-filing for a previously denied claim or filing for a secondary condition?
 Nexus letters can strengthen these types of claims.

-What your nexus letter for sleep apnea looks like will vary depending on the source.
+What your nexus letter looks like will vary depending on the source.
 However, all good nexus letters have these four things:

 1. Supporting Evidence: Your provider should mention the medical and/or personnel records they’ve reviewed that are related to your claim.